Share Your 2016 Flood Stories With The UL History Dept.

 • and what impact you think this disaster had on you in the last 2 years.

-Each interview will take between 5-7 minutes, and there are several locations that are available for documenting these important memories.
+Each interview will take between 5-7 minutes, and the next time available for documenting these important memories is below.

 - Saturday, September 22 at Moore Park, 250 Couret Drive, Carencro 9:00 am - noon